 This is used as a basis to determine the necessary protection measures.
 There is now a greater focus on security within lifecycle management.
 “Security by design” describes measures implemented during the early phases of software development or procurement.
 “Shift left” and DevSecOps are key concepts or approaches for incorporating security aspects at an early stage of software development.

-Since “log4shell”, there has been a greater focus on the supply chain.
+Since “log4shell” and “xy”, there has been a greater focus on the supply chain.
 According to Duilio Hochstrasser, there needs to be transparency about the libraries used in order to reduce the risk of supply chain attacks.
 He adds, “Companies are demanding greater transparency from suppliers.
 Security has become a selling point.”
 Knowing whether your own software is affected by a newly discovered vulnerability in a library will significantly simplify the decisions around protective measures.

 While technical measures primarily reduce the extent of the attack area or facilitate a rapid, targeted incident response thanks to transparency, employees can also prevent cyberattacks.
 This is particularly true in the case of attacks that start with phishing emails.
 Employees with an awareness of cybersecurity are less likely to fall into the trap.
 “Communication and regular, targeted awareness training are essential to improve resilience,” notes Duilio Hochstrasser.